 An anticipated $15 million is being spent on support for small businesses.
 According to data from the Minnesota Department of Employment & Economic Development, 66% of Ramsey County businesses are small businesses with 10 or fewer employees.

 Areas of focus:

 - Small Business Relief Fund: $15M for business reopening assistance and the Ramsey County Small Business Relief Fund: This funding is being used to help small businesses and self-employed entrepreneurs directly impacted by COVID-19.
 The program prioritizes businesses owned by Black, Indigenous, Asian Pacific Islander, Latinx and all people of color and/or women, and businesses with 20 employees or fewer.
-861 applications were submitted during the first round, which was open May 27-June 12, 2020.
-It resulted in 354 grants awarded totaling $3.4M.
-1,179 applications were submitted during the second round, which was open Aug.
-4-21, 2020, including 939 applications from self-employed/entrepreneurs and 240 applications from the creative community.
-As of Sept.
-11, 2020, $460,155 has been awarded to 52 businesses.
+Applications for the final round of grants open Nov.
+18.

 - Business 4 Business MSP: $10,000 for Business 4 Business MSP: The program is a collaborative public-private partnership that will match small businesses throughout the metro region in need of support with resources to meet their needs.
 Private support in the form of monetary or in‐kind donations of services and technical expertise will supplement existing small business relief and recovery investments by participating jurisdictions.

 - Grant administration: $500,000 for administrative support: Funding covers grant administration and outreach costs.

 Ramsey County is contracting with several nonprofits, community organizations and other providers to deliver services as part of RISE programs.